lukaszszymankiewicz/memecatcher/README.md

 Implementation is naive.
 When app is asked to generate page number *2* of memes, chosen sites is scrapped from page *2* of its content, and then merged together on one screen.
-Script is heavily using BeautifulSoup and request library.
+Script is build using BeautifulSoup, request and flask packages.
-App layer uses flask and flask-bootstrap.

 ## Disclaimer

-This is script for personal-use only (and made purely for fun), I do not to use recommend it other way.
+This code is for personal-use only (and made purely for fun!), I do not to use recommend it other way.
 Please remember that most of these memes are owned by scrapped sites.